ARTS AND SOCIAL SCIENCES

 Duties

-Normally, faculty members holding a limited term teaching position will teach 8 one-term courses across three terms annually.
-The teaching assignments will be primarily macroeconomics at all undergraduate levels, development economics with an emphasis on written communication, and possibly other undergraduate courses.
+Faculty members holding a continuing teaching position will teach 8 one-term courses across three terms annually.
+The teaching assignments will be in undergraduate courses across many fields of economics, including both core microeconomics and applied field courses.
 It is expected that the successful candidate will contribute to the Department, Faculty, University and to the academic profession through service.

 • a two-page summary describing your teaching philosophy, and any work on course and curriculum development and/or pedagogical innovation;